Skip to main content

 Tasks

-Create translation and review tasks for project contributors and keep track of their progress.
+Easily assign translation and review tasks to your project contributors or AI and stay on top of their progress.

 Updated over a week ago